Moland Municipality

-Moland is a former municipality in the old Aust-Agder county in Norway.
-The 127 km2 municipality existed from 1962 until 1992 when it was merged into the present-day municipality of Arendal which is located in what is now Agder county.
-The administrative centre of the municipality was the village of Eydehavn which had a population of 6,011 in 1967 and 8,148 in 1992.
+Moland is a former municipality in the old Aust-Agder county, Norway.
+The 127.1 km2 municipality existed from 1962 until its dissolution in 1992.
+The area is now part of Arendal Municipality in the traditional district of Østre Agder in Agder county.
+The administrative centre was the village of Eydehavn.
 Other villages in the municipality included Kilsund, Narestø, Saltrød, Brekka, Strengereid, Vatnebu, and Sagene.
-The municipality consisted of the mainland area to the north and northeast of the town of Arendal plus the islands of Flostaøya and Tverrdalsøya.